 As I’ve been thinking of Easter recipes to share with y’all, my thought took me straight to ham.
 I know ham is a tradition for many families at Easter, but how can it be changed so that it isn’t the same ole’ same ole’?
 How can your Easter Ham be different from your Christmas Ham?
-I decided to make a new glaze to make this year’s ham different – let me in introduce to you Baked Ham With Pineapple Glaze
+I decided to make a new glaze to make this year’s ham different – let me in introduce to you Oven-Baked Ham With Pineapple Glaze

 With all that said, don’t just limit this oven-baked ham to Easter though.
 It is perfect for that wonderful Thanksgiving and Christmas meal too!

 Hams are sold bone-in, partially boned, or boneless.
 Unless sold fresh, hams are cured.
 There are different curing processes – brined (wet-cured), injection-cured, or dry-cured.
 Brine-cured involves soaking in a liquid salt mixture that sometimes has added flavors before being smoked.
 Brine-cured hams are the most common variety found in grocery stores and can vary significantly in quality.
 Many mass producers use the injection-curing method which is when the liquid brine is injected into the ham.
 These different methods of curing are how quality is affected.
 Dry-curing is when the entire surface of the meat is thoroughly coated with salt and then stored until the salt saturates the meat.
 This procedure is sometimes repeated several times.